Zylann/zCraft/readme.md

 The project is divided in several main parts :

-- zENG, namespace zn::, folder engine/
+- zENG, namespace zn::, folder engine/ (also called zCraft Engine)

 This is a set of generic tools I wrote for making games, and may be used for other projects than zCraft.
 It is heavily based on SFML, but some parts are independent.

-- zENGui, namespace zn::ui::, folder engine/ui/
+- zENGui, namespace zn::ui::, folder engine/gui/

-This is a generic gui that doesn't depend on anything, except for "very" basic files such as Vector2, Rect and Color.
+This is a generic gui that only depends on the core/ and utf8/ parts of the engine.
 It is currently developped as part of the project.
 All you have to do to use it is to provide your renderer and input.
 Note : some renderers and inputs are already programmed.

 - zCraft, namespace zcraft::, folder zcraft/